asbjornrasen/cptd-cli/dictionary_cpdt.md

 start:YYYYMMDD — Task start date.

+end:YYYYMMDD , added on [X] (end) - (CLI can do this on archive)

 due:YYYYMMDD — Task deadline.

 depends_on:<id> — Indicates a dependency on another task.

 role:other,<name> — The task is performed by another person.

+duration:2h — Estimated or actual time to complete the task (e.g. 30m, 2h, 1d).

+place:home — Specify the location where the task will be completed (e.g. office, street, online, home).

 method:anki — Method or tool for completion.